Maximize Efficiency With 11 Out-of-Office Protocols for Summer Vacations

 8. Ensure Knowledge Transfer

-"Knowledge transfer guarantees that while one is on leave, there would be no interruption experienced in the process," said Titania Jordan, CMO of Bark Technologies, makers of the safe phone for kids, the Bark Phone.
-"This way, colleagues may immediately jump into any tasks, knowing exactly what needs to be done and how to handle potential challenges."
+"Effective knowledge transfer helps prevent disruptions during an absence,” notes Titania Jordan, CMO of Bark Technologies, a company known for its safe phone for kids, the Bark Phone.
+“This way, colleagues can confidently step into any tasks, knowing exactly what needs to be done and how to handle potential challenges."

 9. Use Time Zone Management Tools

-Time zone management is a must for the seamless interaction and coordination within teams operating in different time zones.
-These tools keep track of global work hours to set meeting schedules and deadlines and ensure that productivity is maintained among different locations.
+Time zone management tools are essential for facilitating smooth communication and coordination between teams working in different time zones.
+These tools help keep track of global work hours, making it easier to schedule meetings, set deadlines, and maintain productivity across various locations.

-Joseph Chak, Director of eHobby Asia, a company that deals in airsoft guns, said, "Time zone management tools allow for smooth collaboration among global teams.
-These tools remove ambiguity and ease scheduling, even during vacations."
+Joseph Chak, Director of eHobby Asia, a company that specializes in airsoft guns, says, "Using time zone management tools enables efficient collaboration across global teams.
+These tools help avoid confusion and make scheduling easier, even during vacations."

 10. Implement Remote Access and Security Measures